emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 --- abstract

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm.
 GCM-SST can be used with any keystream generator, not just a block cipher.
 The two main differences compared to GCM is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probabilities close to ideal.
-The document registers several instantiations of GCM-SST using AES in counter mode (AES-CTR) as the keystream generator.
+The document registers several instances of GCM-SST using AES in counter mode (AES-CTR) as the keystream generator.

 This document is the product of the Crypto Forum Research Group.